 - Allow students to read individually if preferred.

 - Create quiet spaces where there are no distractions.

-Pros and cons of differentiated instruction
+Pros and cons of differentiated instructional design in education

 The disadvantage of an ever-growing workload frequently coexists with the advantages of differentiation in the classroom.
 These are some things to remember;

 - According to research, both high-ability kids and those with mild to severe disabilities benefit from tailored instruction.